eymengunay/licensify/README.md

 licensify
 =========

-I needed something simple to add license headers to my projects so I rolled up this Symfony Console based command.
+I needed something simple to help add license headers to my projects so I rolled up this Symfony Console based command.
 To get started download the phar executable and launch it from terminal.

 > You can integrate `LicensifyCommand` into your existing Symfony Console based application by adding `eo/licensify` package in your composer.json.
 See project page on packagist: https://packagist.org/packages/eo/licensify